innoq/feedworker/README.md

     lein run config.example.clj 2> exceptions 1> log

-Log rotation is not included.
-Also, there is no cleanup for the :processed-entries-dir (see below).

 ## What's this?

 The purpose of feedworker is to make processing feeds easy.
 It manages which entries have been processed already and schedules periodic processing.